 15E.5 In the event that a Let it Ride Wager has resulted in a payout, the player shall be offered one of two options:

-The player may decide to keep the payout, in which case the Let it Ride Wager and payout (refer section 15E.5) shall be passed to the player and will take no further part in play.
+the player may decide to keep the payout, in which case the Let it Ride Wager and payout (refer section 15E.4) shall be passed to the player and will take no further part in play; or

-The player may decide to keep the Let it Ride Wager and payout (or part thereof) in action, in which case the Let it Ride Wager and payout (or part thereof) will be stacked together and left on the Let it Ride betting spot.
-When selecting this option the player is committing the Let it Ride Wager and proceeds (or part thereof) to his blackjack wager.
-15D.12.
-The combined total of any remaining Let It Ride Blackjack wagers and the player’s original wager shall not exceed the maximum allowable limit as per section 14.2.
+the player may decide to keep the Let it Ride Wager and payout (or part thereof) in action, in which case the Let it Ride Wager and payout (or part thereof) will be stacked together and left on the Let it Ride betting spot.
+When selecting this option the player is committing the Let it Ride Wager and proceeds (or part thereof) to his Blackjack wager.
+The combined total of any remaining Let It Ride Wagers and payout (or part thereof) and the player’s original wager shall not exceed the maximum allowable limit as per section 14.2.

 15E.6 When a player is doubling down, their additional wager under rule 11.2(a) may not be more than the amount of his/her original wager, plus any wagers and payouts still remaining on the Let it Ride betting area.